More Case Studies with European Sections

 ArcelorMittal and its R&D and Construction divisions recently refurbished and extended the multinational steelmaker’s Technology Development Centre in Avilés (Asturias).
-Solely through its external appearance the building communicates the primary, metal-oriented purpose of its activity.
+Solely through its external appearance, the building communicates the primary, metal-oriented purpose of its activity.
 It has become an exemplar of how steel construction is able to give spaces new life, gaining in terms of both comfort and quality.

 Architectural concept: Inside-Out

-The origin of the project was the need expressed by ArcelorMittal’s Global R&D Centre at Aviles, located in this building, to have more workspace because it is managing an increasing number of projects and due to the incorporation of additional personnel in recent years.
+The origin of the project was the need expressed by ArcelorMittal’s Global R&D Centre at Aviles, located in this building, to have more workspace as it is managing an increasing number of projects and due to the incorporation of additional personnel in recent years.